amaslovskyi/cubbit-task-app/readme.md

 ## Prerequisites

-1. A GitHub repository containing your application code and this workflow file.
+1. A GitHub repository containing application code and this workflow file.
 2. Docker Hub account for storing Here's a README.md file explaining how to set up and run the pipeline and its prerequisites:

 ```markdown